Ophthalmology (eye) Clinic

 A Consultant lead satellite clinic is held at Ramsey and District Cottage Hospital once a month on a Wednesday.

-New referrals are received from GP’s, Optometrists, Orthoptists, other Hospital Consultants, A&E Department and School Eye Clinic.
-All patients willl be seen in clinic.
+New referrals are received from GP’s, Optometrists, Orthoptists, other Hospital Consultants, Emergency Department and School Eye Clinic.
+All patients will be seen in clinic.
 The most frequently requested investigations are:

 - Cataract pre-assessment -Intra ocular lens calculations with the use of IOL Master- (Optical biometry) and A-scan.